dyalog-training/2025-ListsWorkshop/docs/exercises.md

 ```

 ## CountRepeating
-Create a function `CountRepeating` that counts how many words have consecutive repeated letters.
+Define a function `CountRepeating` that counts how many words have consecutive repeated letters.
 For example, "deep" and "small" do but "special" does not.

 ```
       CountRepeating 'DEEP' 'SMALL' 'SPECIAL'